Itamar-Hadad/afeka-trips-2026/README.md

 ### Features

 - **Route Planning:** User enters a destination and chooses Trek or Bicycle (and, for bicycle, 2 or 3 days).
 The backend uses OpenRouteService to generate the route(s): for Trek, 1–3 loop options (5–10 km each); for Bicycle, one multi-day route (30–70 km per day).
-The plan page shows a map (Leaflet), a 3-day weather forecast (Open-Meteo; “trip starts tomorrow”), one destination image (Unsplash if key is set), and LLM-generated insights (Groq): overview, segments, POIs, safety tips, gear, etc. User can **save** the route (name + description) to the database.
+The plan page shows a map (Leaflet), a 3-day weather forecast (Open-Meteo; “trip starts tomorrow”), one destination image (Unsplash if key is set), and LLM generated insights (Groq): overview, segments, POIs, safety tips, gear, etc. User can **save** the route (name + description) to the database.
 - **Route History:** List of saved routes (from DB).
 User can **view** a route (map, distances, weather), **delete** it, or go back to the list.
 Weather is fetched again when viewing so it stays up to date (“trip starts tomorrow”).

 ### Tech stack